Digilent/Basys-3-Abacus/README.md

 Description
 --------------
 This project is a Vivado demo using the Basys 3's switches, LEDs, pushbuttons, and seven-segment display, written in Verilog.
-When programmed onto the board, the Abacus demo can perfrom one of four arithmetic functions on two 8-bit numbers.
+When programmed onto the board, the Abacus demo can perform one of four arithmetic functions on two 8-bit numbers.
 Switches 15-8 represent input A and switches 7-0 represent input B. The pushbuttons select between subtraction, multiplication, division, and modulo operations as shown in the table below.
 The result of the selected operation is displayed on the seven-segment display.
 Once the operation button is released, the result of the operation scrolls across the seven segment display.

 | Button | Function               |
 | ------ | ---------------------- |